SS Edmund Fitzgerald: Weather forecasting

-The NWS long-range forecast on November 9, 1975, predicted that a storm would pass just south of Lake Superior and over the Keweenaw Peninsula, extending into the Lake from Michigan's Upper Peninsula.
+The NWS long-range forecast on November 9 predicted that a storm would pass just south of Lake Superior and over the Keweenaw Peninsula, extending into the lake from Michigan's Upper Peninsula.
 Captain Paquette of Wilfred Sykes had been following and charting the low-pressure system over Oklahoma since November 8 and concluded that a major storm would track across eastern Lake Superior.
 He therefore chose a route that gave Wilfred Sykes the most protection and took refuge in Thunder Bay, Ontario, during the worst of the storm.
-Based on the NWS forecast, Arthur M. Anderson and Edmund Fitzgerald instead started their trip across Lake Superior following the regular Lake Carriers Association route, which placed them in the path of the storm.
+Based on the NWS forecast, Arthur M. Anderson and Edmund Fitzgerald instead started their trip across Lake Superior after the regular Lake Carriers Association route, which placed them in the path of the storm.
 The NTSB investigation concluded that the NWS failed to accurately predict wave heights on November 10.
 After running computer models in 2005 using actual meteorological data from November 10, 1975, Hultquist of the NWS said of Edmund Fitzgerald's position in the storm, "It ended in precisely the wrong place at the absolute worst time."